 Cost savings to the taxpayer – didn’t build an entirely new center.

-While the State of Hawaii’s business and information technology transformation is making progress, the coalition has identified three areas in which state government and the Office of Enterprise Technology Services are falling short:
+While the State of Hawaii’s business and information technology transformation is making progress, the coalition has identified the following areas in which state government is falling short:

 Staffing of Key Positions